 Change the Travel drive Oil

-- Position one travel drive with drain plug 1 at the bottom. - Remove drain plug 1 and oil level/fill plug 2 Allow the oil to drain into a container.
+- Position one travel drive with drain plug 1 at the bottom. - Remove drain plug 1, oil level plug 2 and fill plug 3.
+Allow the oil to drain into a container.

 NOTE: Dispose drained material according to local regulation.